nr1etech/logging-js/README.md

 [![TypeScript Style Guide][gts-image]][gts-url]
 [![GitHub Actions][github-image]][github-url]

-This project provides a simple logging interface for typescript projects that adheres to the NR1E logging standard.
+Provides a simple logging interface for typescript projects that adheres to the NR1E logging standard.

 To install using `pnpm`